Functions of Professional Standards

 Therefore, all complaints, whether by citizens or employees, will be accepted and fully investigated.
 At no time should an RCSD employee discourage, intimidate, or otherwise coerce anyone desiring to file a complaint.
 However, persons filing false or frivolous reports are subject to criminal prosecution.

 Complaints may be made in person, in writing, via Email, or over the telephone.
 Those filing complaints who provide us with their address will receive, via US Mail, a letter of acknowledgement confirming the complaint was received.
+A case will be opened when the complaint is received and the Professional Standards Division will notify the employee of the complaint against them.
+At that time, the investigative process will begin.
+All information gathered will be complied and assessed.
 At the conclusion of the investigation, the complainant will be notified that the investigation has been completed.
+It is the intention of the Professional Standards Division to have all claims be investigated and findings concluded within 45 days of receiving the complaint, if practicable.